-In terms of assets Barclays’ “S&P 500 VIX Short-Term Futures” ETN is the leader in volatility ETFs currently with $1.6 billion under management.
+In terms of assets Barclays’ “S&P 500 VIX Short-Term Futures” ETN is among the leaders in volatility ETFs with around a billion dollars under management.
 I suspect it’s also one of the leaders in investor confusion.

 VIX futures come in monthly series that expire the 3rd or 4th Wednesday morning of each month.
 The next VIX future series to expire is called the first or near month and its settlement value is determined by a special calculation that closely corresponds to the opening quote of the VIX index on expiration day.
 This is the only linkage between all the various series of VIX futures to the VIX index—a once a month synchronization point with the just expired future.
 It’s much worse than a stopped clock—which is right twice a day.

 Just holding contracts for one futures expiration month at a time would give VXX a variable maturity.
 To provide a constant maturity Barclays executes a daily roll of first and second-month contracts, gradually reducing the number of first month contracts until they are all sold right before they expire.
 Barclays describes this process as providing a “constant weighted average maturity of one month.”

 The VIX index tracks “the market’s expectation of 30-day volatility.”
 It computes this using a weighted mix of options that are at least 24 days from expiration plus longer dated options.